AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

     virtual void setLevelBC (int amrlev, const MultiFab* levelbcdata) = 0;

+If we want to supply any Dirichlet boundary conditions, or inhomogeneous Neumann boundary conditions, at the domain boundaries, we must supply those values in ``MultiFab* levelbcdata``, which must have at least one ghost cell.

+If the boundary condition is inhomogeneous Dirichlet the ghost cells outside the domain boundary of ``levelbcdata`` must hold the value of the solution at the domain boundary; if the boundary condition is Neumann those ghost cells must hold the value of the gradient of the solution normal to the boundary (e.g. it would hold dphi/dx on both the low and high facees in the x-direction).

+If there are no Dirichlet or Neumann boundaries, or the Neumann boundaries are homogeneous, we can pass :cpp:`nullptr`.
+instead of a MultiFab.

+We can use the solution array itself to hold these values;
+the values are copied to internal arrays and will not be over-written when the solution array itself is being updated by the solver.
+Note, however, that this call does not provide an initial guess for the solve.

-to set up Dirichlet boundary values.
-Here the ``MultiFab`` must have one ghost cell.
-Although ``MultiFab`` is used to pass the data, only the values in the ghost cells at Dirichlet boundaries are used.
-If there are no Dirichlet boundaries, we still need to make this call, but we could call it with :cpp:`nullptr`.
-It should be emphasized that the data in ``levelbcdata`` for Dirichlet boundaries are assumed to be exactly on the face of the physical domain even though for cell-centered solvers the sought unknowns are at cell centers.
-And for cell-centered solvers, the ``MultiFab`` argument must have the cell-centered type.
+It should be emphasized that the data in ``levelbcdata`` for Dirichlet or Neumann boundaries are assumed to be exactly on the face of the physical domain; storing these values in the ghost cell of a cell-centered array is a convenience of implementation.

 .. _sec:linearsolver:pars: